 Next.js Routing: A Complete Beginner Guide

-The generation and organization of routes a fundamental differences between the Pages Directory and the App Router.
+The generation and organization of routes are fundamental differences between the Pages Directory and the App Router.
 Let’s explore this difference:

 • App Router: On the other hand, App Router arranges routes inside the app folder.
-It was included in Next.js version 13 and got stable and recommended from the latest release of version 13.4.
-It provides for more precise control over route organization and introduces concepts like shared layouts, nested routing, and error handling.
+It was included in Next.js version 13 and became stable and recommended in the latest release of version 13.4.
+It provides more precise control over route organization and introduces concepts like shared layouts, nested routing, and error handling.

-The decision between these two highly effective routing techniques will depend on the needs of your project and your understanding of the routing concept.
+The decision between these two highly effective routing techniques will depend on your project's needs and your understanding of the routing concept.
 However, the App router is recommended.

 Setting Up the Pages Router